pmanlukas-enterprise/my-actions-talk/README.md

-# Automate your Workflows With GitHub Actions :tada:
+# Let's Automate your Workflows With GitHub Actions :tada:

 This is the repository referenced in [my GitHub Actions talk](https://docs.google.com/presentation/d/1rLTHa2Gp3vvky-ws-wjepFUMKtdGHpym2tTkouuIaJc/edit?usp=sharing).
 Feel free to reuse the example code provided.